 If we have a sensor on the first floor that monitors in real-time, why not set up an alert and let you know if we exceed 1000 ppms?
 Well, that is exactly what we are going to do.
-We are going to set up an alert and, if we reach the danger zone, send an email to the Facility Manager or Maintenance Manager to activate the ventilation.
-With DEXMA it would look something like this:
+We are going to set up an alert and, if we reach the danger zone, an email will be sent to the Facility Manager or Maintenance Manager to activate the ventilation.
+With Dexma it would look like this:

 In addition, the matrix we see (green and red) allows you to select at what times you want the alarm to be active.
 We set it to go off only from 7 am to 7 pm from Monday to Friday, which is when there is an activity in the building.

 Case 3: You want your users to be calm and confident that the air is healthy

 We are gradually returning to our workplaces and back to socialising.
 The need for hygiene and well-ventilated spaces, whether in offices, restaurants, supermarkets, schools, libraries, shops, etc., is clearer than ever.
 We need to be sure that the spaces we enter are in the best possible condition, and it is for this reason that we can use a large screen visualisation to demonstrate that the air we breathe is clean.

 This can be done, for example, by using a visualisation display at the entrance of the building, where a “score” between 0-100 is given for the air quality, and where important indoor air quality parameters are indicated.
 This will help you to be more transparent and will demonstrate that you are doing a great job so that people can feel safe.

 As you can see, having an energy management solution that adds value to your efficient actions, such as monitoring the Indoor Air Quality of the buildings you manage, is a plus for the health of their users.
 If you are looking for a tool that meets all these characteristics, and many more, enter the demo and get to know it from the inside.